 In order to be considered for worthy student funds, a student must submit a completed financial aid application.
-The financial aid application must be submitted by the respective College Admissions deadlines for national and international students.
+The complete financial aid application must be submitted by the "Last Day to Add/Withdraw" deadline as specified in the Academic Calendar of the Academic Bulletin.
 A completed application is valid for an entire current school year.
 Incomplete applications will not be considered.